All Episodes

 What the fuck are you doing?

-I forget what country they were from, somewhere in eastern Europe, both of them.
+I forget what country they were from, somewhere in Eastern Europe, both of them.

-And then this was our boy Pantoha.
+And then, this was our boy Pentoja.

-He ended up pleading guilty.
+Okay, he ended up pleading guilty.

 How much time did he get?